 • The collaborative spirit and positive, growth-inducing behaviors (or total lack of them)

-How well your dominant action style is suited to the action-approach your company and boss demands of you
+How well your dominant action style is suited to the action-approach your company and manager demand of you

-Looking holistically at your job – and understanding all the dimensions of it – will help you see more clearly if you are right for this role, or if you’re more suited to thrive in another job or type of work experience altogether.
+Looking holistically at your job – and understanding all the dimensions of it – will help you see more clearly if you are right for this role and career, or if you’re more suited to thrive in another job or type of environment and work culture altogether.

-#3: The skills that you’ve been hired to use for this job aren’t a fit for what you’re good at or enjoy.
+#3: The skills that you’ve been hired to use for this job aren’t a fit with what you enjoy and can thrive in doing

 So often, people don’t understand that

-the skills that you possess are not at all the same as the natural talents and abilities that you enjoy using each day.
+the skills that you possess are not necessarily the same as the natural talents and abilities that you enjoy using each day and can thrive in.

-#4: You believe deep down that you’re meant for better, bigger, and more thrilling things.
+#4: You believe deep down that you’re meant for something bigger, better, and more rewarding in your professional life – with more positive impact.

 I’ve interviewed hundreds of successful career changers, and many of them have shared with me some version of this:

-“I had this terrible, nagging feeling for years that I was made for better things than this, but I just didn’t act on that feeling until I finally snapped and say “YES!” to myself.”
+“I had this terrible, nagging feeling for years that I was made for better, more impactful things than this, but I just didn’t act on that feeling until I finally snapped and said “YES!” to myself.”

-If you feel you’re made for more exciting things, then you are.
+If you feel you’re made for more rewarding pursuits, then you are.
 Don’t be ashamed of it or hide from it.

 #5: The outcomes that you’re working toward feel meaningless or negative to you.

-You simply cannot succeed if you subconsciously oppose what your employer stands for in the world.
+You simply cannot fully succeed if you subconsciously oppose what your employer stands for in the world.

-If any of these signs strike a chord for you, it’s time to make a change.
-Now.
-The key question isn’t “Will you?” but “When will you finally honor what you know to be true about yourself?”
+If any of these signs strike a chord for you, it’s time to explore making a change.
+The key question isn’t “Will you?” but “When will you finally honor what you know is true about yourself and what your life is calling you to do?”

-And for added support, watch my video “How To Know When It’s Time To Leave Your Job,” tune into my podcast Finding Brave. and join me in my 6-session Career Breakthrough coaching 1:1 coaching program.
+And for added support, tune into my podcast Finding Brave. and join me in my 6-session Career Breakthrough coaching 1:1 coaching program.

-3 thoughts on “5 Undeniable Signs It’s Time To Leave Your Job”
+3 thoughts on “5 Signs It’s Time To Seriously Explore Leaving Your Job”

 1. I totally with all of these.
 I once resigned from my work before because I’m positive that the job’s tasks will not help me to improve or gain skills in my chosen career.
 It’s not all about salary, it’s about passion.